kamilburda/batcher/docs/sections/Customization/Procedures.md

 The background is merged automatically at the end of processing as the `Merge background` procedure is automatically added.
 See `Merge background` below for more information.

-For Export Layers and Edit Layers, the background layers are excluded from processing by default as the `Not background` constraint is automatically added and enabled.
+For Export Layers and Edit Layers, the background layers are excluded from processing by default as the `Not background` condition is automatically added and enabled.

 ### Insert foreground